Best PS5 games 2023: 15 PlayStation 5 titles you need to play

 If you’ve ever watched any of the great kung fu movies and dreamed of a video game equivalent, Sifu is as close as it gets.

-As a martial arts master, you’ll take down enemies with a flurry of expertly-placed punches and dodge and counter their attacks with consummate ease.
-You’ll soon find yourself in a zen-like state as you masterfully take down all who stand before you and pull off incredibly brutal combos.
+As a martial arts master, you’ll take down enemies with a flurry of expertly-placed punches, dodge their attacks, and counter with consummate ease.
+You’ll soon find yourself in a zen-like state as you masterfully take down all who stand before you in a blur of incredibly brutal combos.

-Marvel’s Spider-Man: Miles Morales is part of PlayStation Plus Premium and PlayStation Plus Extra.
+Returnal is free with PlayStation Plus Premium and PlayStation Plus Extra.

 4. Elden Ring 💍